-Your contact data are kept in EU located relationship management system and may be used for the purpose of sending newsletters, updates, invitations to events and seminars and sending information you requested from us.
+Your contact data are kept in EU located relationship management system and may be used for the purpose of sending newsletters, updates, invitations to events and seminars, and sending information you requested from us.

 - Improving our product and service information and carrying out targeted marketing campaigns.

-We analyse the following information:
+We analyze the following information: